maximumjpeg/match-mania/README.md

 #Running the app
-make sure Node 20.11.1 and Docker are installed on the machine running this app run these commands in a terminal from the root directory of this repo
+make sure Node 20.11.1 and Docker are installed on the machine running this app will need a .env and config.json configured with the appropriate variables added config.json is for the postgres user password
+.env should have pguser, pguserpassword, database, host, port

+run these commands in a terminal from the root directory of this repo

 install project dependencies with yarn
 ```yarn```